Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 Y axis (value) by pressing :kbd:`X` or :kbd:`Y` during transformation.

-For precise control of the keyframe position and value, you can set values in the *Active Keyframe* of the Properties Region.
+For precise control of the keyframe position and value, you can set values in the *Active Keyframe* of the Sidebar region.

 Insert Keyframe